ByronChen12138/COMP_251_Algorithms_and_Data_Structures_Fall_2020/Final Project/README.md

 In this election, the one who wins more people in the same state will win the number of votes that equal to the number of delegates for that state.

+**Dynamic Programming** concepts was used to solve this problem by calculating and storing the number of people needed to convince in each state.

 ## Project Structure